aafkegros/MicroscopyNodes/docs/index.md

 ## Current Features
 Microscopy Nodes supports:

-- up to 5D (up to tzcyx in any axis order) tifs and OME-Zarr files can be loaded.
+- up to 5D (tzcyx in any axis order) tifs and OME-Zarr files can be loaded.
 - Channel interface to define how to load data
 - Replacing a pyramidal dataset with it's higher resolution version
-- Accurate scale bars
+- Accurate scale bars and boxes
-- Load per-index label masks
+- Loading of per-index label masks
 - Lazy loading of giant files (no data is loaded in RAM outside what's rendered)

 ### [Get Started!](./tutorials/1_start.md)